Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Numerical Results Analysis

 Fig. \ref{Rate_Vs_P} presents the achievable rate versus total transmit power $P$ given $(M, N)=($2, 128$)$.
 As shown in Fig. \ref{Rate_Vs_P}, it is clear that the achievable rates of the proposed two schemes, called LC-ZF-SCA and ONS-SDP-PSCA, increase as total transmit power $P$ increase.
 In contrast to the two benchmark schemes: random phase and only AF relay, the rate performance enhancement obtained by LC-ZF-SCA and ONS-SDP-PSCA methods are significant in the high $P$ region.
 Moreover, the proposed ONS-SDP-PSCA method perform better than the proposed LC-ZF-SCA scheme in the all $P$ region.
 When $P=$ 30dBm, the proposed LC-ZF-SCA and ONS-SDP-PSCA methods can respectively achieve rate performance gains of up to 90.6\% and 68.5\% over those of random phase and only AF relay.
 Furthermore, the rate performance of ONS-SDP-PSCA method is higher 0.4bits/s/Hz than that of LC-ZF-SCA method.

 Fig. \ref{Rate_Vs_M} shows the achievable rate versus the number $M$ of antennas at AF relay given $(N, P)=($128, 30dBm$)$.
 As seen in Fig. \ref{Rate_Vs_M}, the two proposed LC-ZF-SCA and ONS-SDP-PSCA methods have higher rate performance than random phase and only AF relay.
-As $M$ increases, the rate performance of the two proposed methods and the two benchmark schemes increases, and the rate performance gap between the proposed two methods is slowly narrowed.
+As $M$ increases, the rate performance of the two proposed methods and the two benchmark schemes increases.
 Besides that, it can be observed that the decreasing order on rate is ONS-SDP-PSCA, LC-ZF-SCA, random phase and only AF relay.

 Fig. \ref{Rate_Vs_N} depicts the achievable rate versus the number $N$ of IRS units for the proposed LC-ZF-SCA and ONS-SDP-PSCA methods with $(M, P)=($2, 30dBm$)$.
 Apparently, the rate performance gaps between the proposed two methods and the two benchmark schemes gradually widen as $N$ increases, while the rates of the two benchmark schemes remain a small fluctuation.
 Thus, it is confirmed that optimizing AF beamforming matrix and IRS phase shifts of two time slots is necessary and effective.
-When $N$ goes to medium and large scale, the rate performance gaps become especially more evident.
+When $N$ goes to medium and large-scale, the rate performance gaps become especially more evident.
 Additionally, it can be found that the rate obtained by the proposed LC-ZF-SCA method is lower than that of the proposed ONS-SDP-PSCA method.